dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `PASSKEYENTRY <connection_index> <accept> <passkey>`

-For example, to accept a ...(TODO)... at connection index 0 with passkey 1234:
+For example, to accept pairing at connection index 0 with passkey 123456:

-`PASSKEYENTRY 0 1 1234`
+`PASSKEYENTRY 0 1 123456`

 ### YESNOTENTRY

 `YESNOTENTRY <connection_index> <accept>`

-For example, to accept a ...(TODO)... at connection index 0:
+For example, to accept a secure connection at connection index 0:

 `YESNOTENTRY 0 1`